pallets/flask/docs/reqcontext.rst

 4. At the end of the request the :meth:`~flask.Flask.teardown_request` functions are executed.
-This always happens, even in case of an unhandled exception down the road.
+This always happens, even in case of an unhandled exception down the road or if a before-request handler was not executed yet or at all (for example in test environments sometimes you might want to not execute before-request callbacks).

 Now what happens on errors?
 In production mode if an exception is not caught, the 500 internal server handler is called.
 In development mode